Mpox: diagnostic testing

 UKHSA provides a primary diagnostic testing service and a clade confirmation service.

-The primary diagnostic service is chargeable, except for suspected HCID cases referred through the IFS.
-Clade confirmation is not charged for; however, you will be charged if you do not state clearly on the form that the sample has already tested positive and that only clade confirmation is required.
+The primary diagnostic service at RIPL is chargeable.
+Clade confirmation is not charged; however, you will be charged if you do not state clearly on the form that the sample has already tested positive and that only clade confirmation is required.

-Laboratories planning on establishing local diagnostic testing should ensure they remain compliant with relevant legislation, perform appropriate risk assessments, and assure ongoing quality.
+Laboratories planning to establish local diagnostic testing should ensure they remain compliant with relevant legislation, perform appropriate risk assessments, and assure ongoing quality.
 Laboratories should be aware that MPXV is schedule V restricted by the Anti-terrorism, Crime and Security Act 2001.

 UKHSA does not approve, endorse or recommend a specific commercial MPXV diagnostic test, although an MPXV-specific nucleic acid amplification test is recommended, and use of an orthopox-only test is discouraged.